-If you're looking for info on Stimulus Payments, go here.
+If you're looking for info on stimulus payments, go here instead.

-As of today, the IRS has not declared any changes to payments, penalties, or interest for prior year tax year.
+The IRS has not declared any changes to payments, penalties, or interest for prior-year returns.

-The IRS expects to continue to process refunds as normal.
+The IRS expects to process e-filed refunds as normal.
 They typically issue 9 out of 10 refunds within 21 days of acceptance if you e-file with direct deposit.

-As of today, the IRS has not declared the COVID-19 outbreak as a qualifying natural disaster.
+The IRS has not declared the pandemic as a qualifying natural disaster.

 Stimulus payments will be based on information from your most recently-filed 2019 or 2018 tax return.

 If your refund was direct-deposited, your stimulus payment will be deposited into the same account.
 If you got a check, owed money, or you had a $0 balance when you filed, the IRS will either mail a check or a prepaid debit card to the address you used on your most recently-filed 2019 or 2018 return.
 Go here for more info about the IRS stimulus payment cards.

 If you didn't file a 2018 and 2019 return and receive Social Security benefits, you’ll automatically receive the stimulus payment with your benefits.
 However, if you're not on Social Security and didn't file a 2018 and 2019 return, you'll need to register with the IRS by November 21 to receive your payment.